SUBRAMANIAM96/BlueFinDB/README.md

 **Automated manifest logging** generates a `BlueFinDB_Manifest.txt` file capturing timestamps, software version, active primer sets, and all filter parameters.
 This complete audit trail meets publication-grade reproducibility standards and supports transparent peer review.

-### 9. 100% Taxonomically Validated

-Automatically performs a 1:1 lookup against NCBI using the Accession ID to retrieve and integrate the official TaxID, Class, Order, and Family into the FASTA header, guaranteeing data traceability and credibility.

-### 10. Molecular Fidelity (Dual-Trimming)

-Employs mismatch-tolerant in silico PCR (cutadapt -e 0.20) with a competitive dual-trimming logic (MiFish-U and MiFish-E) to maximize the isolation of the optimal gene fragment for mixed fauna (Teleosts and Elasmobranchs).

-### 11. Targeted Curation

-Uses a sequence length filter to deliberately exclude massive mitochondrial genomes and prioritize trimmable marker-specific gene fragments for reliable amplicon preparation.

-### 12. Zero-Step Deployment

-Automatically executes makeblastdb after curation, providing a fully indexed, searchable database file that is immediately ready for blastn queries.

-### 13. Full Traceability

-Generates detailed audit logs (bluefindb_run.log and cutadapt_details.log) documenting every API call, trimming attempt, and final accession used for reproducible science.

----

 ## 🛠️ Dependencies

 ### Core Bioinformatics Tools